 Thomas Roscoe started Dim City Lights with one goal in mind, to bring light to a dark world by writing catchy songs, with a message that people could relate to and sing along with.
 After recording their full length debut "The Careless", the band moved to Nashville where they recorded their professionally produced EP "The Unseen" which included the single "Love Me Like That".

 A singer/songwriter from Durango, CO, crosses over genres from Rock to Country.
 But it’s not just the music and captivating vocals that make him sought after for live performances.
 “He is a pure entertainer.
 Drawing audiences in from city to city with his comedic personality, improv-lyrics and songs you love to sing!
 But the pleasant surprise with a Dave Mensch show is his ability to make you feel at home no matter what venue you’re in.
 A talented vocalist and songwriter with an extensive music library.”
 (Phil Duhon - CEO Oscar’s Tejon Street) Performing 200 to 250 shows a year regularly across Colorado and New Mexico… he is always on tour.
 Three albums have been released on iTunes.

 For up to date information regarding the San Juan College Summer Music Festival, like our Facebook page at www.facebook.com/sjcmusicfest.

 Our family friendly event will also include a shaded children’s area and kids’ activities throughout the afternoon.
 Food and drinks will be available to purchase at the festival.

 Vendor booths are available for all non-food vendors.
 We are currently seeking arts & crafts vendors for the festival on Saturday, June 20th.
-Vendor booths are $30 and each booth rental will include 1 table, 1 chair, and 1 event admission.
+Vendor booths are $30 and each booth rental will include 1 table, 1 chair, and 2 event admissions.
 For further information please check out our vendor application or call the Student Activities Office at (505) 566-3403.